Party: Reception

 Formal receptions are parties that are designed to receive a large number of guests, often at prestigious venues such as Buckingham Palace, the White House, or Government Houses of the British Empire and Commonwealth.
 The hosts and any guests of honor form a receiving line in order of precedence near the entrance.
 Each guest is announced to the host who greets each one in turn as he or she arrives.
 Each guest properly speaks little more than his name (if necessary) and a conventional greeting or congratulation to each person in the receiving line.
 In this way, the line of guests progresses steadily without unnecessary delay.
 After formally receiving each guest in this fashion, the hosts may mingle with the guests.

 Somewhat less formal receptions are common in academic settings, sometimes to honor a guest lecturer, or to celebrate a special occasion such as retirement of a respected member of staff.
 Receptions are also common in symposium or academic conference settings, as an environment for attendees to mingle and interact informally.
 These gatherings may be accompanied by a sit-down dinner, or more commonly, a stand-up informal buffet meal.

 Receptions are also held to celebrate exhibition openings at art galleries or museums.
 The featured artist or artists are often present, as well as the curators who organized the exhibition.
 In addition or instead, a celebratory reception may be held partway through or at the end of an exhibition run.
 This alternative scheduling allows guests more time to see the exhibition in depth at their own pace, before meeting the featured guests.
 Some food is often served, as in academic gatherings.

 Refreshments at a reception may be as minimal, such as coffee or lemonade, or as elaborate as those at a state dinner.

 Soirées

 In the 18th century, in France and England, it became fashionable for wealthy, well married ladies who had a residence "in town" to invite accomplished guests to visit their home in the evening, to partake of refreshments and cultural conversation.
 Soirées often included refined musical entertainment, and the term is still sometimes used to define a certain sophisticated type of evening party.

-Society hostesses included actresses or other women with a larger-than-life reputation.
-The character of the hostess obviously determined the character of the soirée and the choice of guests.
+Society hostesses included actresses or other women with an influential reputation.
+The character of the hostess determined the character of the soirée and the choice of guests.

-Famous soirée hostesses include Hester Thrale.
+Famous soirée hostesses include Hester Thrale and Madame de Staël.